 Cummings, E.E.
 "A Poet's Advice to Students."
 Ottawa Hills Spectator, October 26, 1955, quoted in Firmage, George J., ed.
 E.E.
 Cummings: A Miscellany Revised.
 335. New York: October House Inc, 1965.

 Legal and public documents, including court cases, legislation, and other government documents have special citation forms based on The Bluebook: A Uniform System of Citation.
 CMS accounts for certain basic rules of citation, but defaults to The Bluebook.
-A copy of this guide is available in print at the Research Desk.
+A copy of this guide is available in the Bates Reference collection on the first floor.